lab596/civiform/Getting-started.md

 The `bin/run-dev` script uses `docker-compose` (see [`docker-compose.yaml`](https://github.com/seattle-uat/civiform/blob/main/docker-compose.yml)).
 It enables Java and Javascript hot-reloading: when you modify most files, the server will recompile and restart.
 This is pretty time-consuming on first page load, but after that, it's not so bad.

+### Seeding the development database

+Creating questions and programs in CiviForm is a bit time consuming to do manually with the UI, so in dev mode there is a controller action that generates several for you.
+You can access this feature at `localhost:<port number>/dev/seed`.

 ### Help!
 It's not working!

 We know setting up a development environment can have some snags in the road.
 If something isn't working, check out our [Troubleshooting](https://github.com/seattle-uat/civiform/wiki/Dev-troubleshooting) guide or reach out on [Slack](https://join.slack.com/t/civiform/shared_invite/zt-niap7ys1-RAICICUpDJfjpizjyjBr7Q).